applicationmanager/Git_Cheatsheet/Readme.md

 * combine the lines of code that were changed on the separate branches together
 * makes a commit to record the merge

+There are two types of merges:
+* Fast-forward merge – the branch being merged in must be ahead of the checked out branch.
+The checked out branch's pointer will just be moved forward to point to the same commit as the other branch.
+* the regular type of merge
+    * two divergent branches are combined
+    * a merge commit is created

 #### Git ______